Previous dayApril 21, 2026Next day

 34.3 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.1 earthquake 68 km SE of Adak, Alaska at 21:04 UTC on April 21, 2026.
-At a depth of 34.3 km, the event was shallow crustal.
+Reports of a magnitude 3.1 earthquake 68 km SE of Adak, Alaska came in on April 21, 2026 at 21:04 UTC.
+This was a shallow crustal earthquake, focused at 34.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.383°, -176.048°.
+Coordinates: 51.383°, -176.048°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21